-Since its launch in November 2018 to 30 June 2020, MonkeyKing has grown its total Active Members to 28,800 and completed 15,143 transactions.
-The key drivers are diversity of products, daily active users, cross sale of active users amongst the Group's different products, retention rates, and conversion of new users to users who actually make a transaction.
+Since its launch in November 2018 to 31 December 2020, MonkeyKing has grown its total Active Members to 452,199 and completed 18,967 transactions.
+The key drivers are diversity of products, daily active users, cross sale of active users amongst the Group's different products, retention rates, and increased transactions from users.

 Revenue from the Company's business is generated in Chinese Renminbi or Australian Dollars depending on the origin of the transaction (i.e. a customer in China buys a product, or a customer in Australia buys a product), Chinese Renminbi is transferred to Australian Dollars at month end.
-As such the devaluation in the AUD relative to the Renminbi has impacted the Company's Revenue in the Historical Financial results.